Real World DSA

 |---|---|---|

 | 1.
-Latency | Sequential vs Random I/O | Why reading from RAM is 100,000x faster than Disk. |
+Latency | Sequential vs. Random I/O | Reading from RAM is ~100,000x faster than reading from a spinning disk.
+We use in-memory structures to avoid disk access. |

 | 2.
-Throughput | Batching & buffering | How implementations like LSM Trees absorb massive write spikes. |
+Throughput | Batching & Buffering | How implementations like LSM Trees (used in Cassandra) absorb massive write spikes by deferring random disk writes. |

 | 3.
-Availability | Replication & Sharding | Keeping the system up when nodes fail (Consistent Hashing). |
+Availability | Replication & Sharding | Keeping the system up when nodes inevitably fail.
+We use algorithms like Consistent Hashing to distribute the load evenly. |

 | 4.
-Consistency | CAP Theorem | Deciding between “Latest Data” and “System Uptime”. |
+Consistency | CAP Theorem | The tradeoff between showing the “Latest Data” vs. ensuring “System Uptime” during network partitions. |

-Data Structure: HashMap + Doubly Linked List.
+The Data Structure: HashMap + Doubly Linked List

-- Head: Most Recently Used.
+- Head: Most Recently Used (MRU).

-- Tail: Least Recently Used.
+- Tail: Least Recently Used (LRU).

 4. Rate Limiter (Token Bucket)